While the Coast is famous for many things – beaches, pelicans, oysters, to name just a few – fashion hasn’t always been at the forefront.

 “The Central Coast is a tight knit community with a passion for buying local and supporting Central Coast businesses and young creatives.
 We thrive off supporting our own entrepreneurs and have great pride for those who find success.
 I think it’s this attitude that has nurtured my passion for staying local and manufacturing in Australia,” she said.

-Look out for lots of linen in the spring/summer collection and new hues of baby blue and cherry red, and shop the collection online at www.kirapizzingrilli.com or in store at Style on Point Terrigal.
+Shop the collection online at www.kirapizzingrilli.com or in store at Style on Point Terrigal.

 It means ‘dream’ in Danish but ‘drom’ is very much centred around the essence of Central Coast living.

 Created by a couple of babyboomers – Gary and Sheryle Berman – who relocated to the Coast when they had their daughter (who is now 19), drom is the Coast’s own surf and street wear brand.